Generating an OpenAPI document and SDK from Spring Boot

 Now, generate a TypeScript SDK using the following command:

 operation to handle network errors gracefully.
-We’ll do this using an OpenAPI extension that Speakeasy provides (opens in a new tab), x-speakeasy-retries
+This was done using one of Speakeasy’s OpenAPI extensions, x-speakeasy-retries

 .

-Instead of modifying the OpenAPI document directly, we’ll add this extension to the Spring Boot controller and regenerate the OpenAPI document and SDK.
+Instead of modifying the OpenAPI document directly, this extension was added to the Spring Boot controller, and the OpenAPI document and SDK were regenerated.

 :

-The OpenAPI document will include the retry configuration for the listPublications
+The OpenAPI document includes the retry configuration for the listPublications

 operation:

-The created SDK will now include retry logic for the listPublications
+The created SDK now includes retry logic for the listPublications

 operation, automatically handling network errors and 5XX